MLB relief pitcher of the year award to honor an essential role — just ask the Dodgers

 • Trysta Krick (@Trysta_Krick)

-Rangers at Royals Prediction: Odds, expert picks, starting pitchers, betting trends, and stats for August 19
+Pirates at Cardinals Prediction: Odds, expert picks, starting pitchers, betting trends, stats for August 25

-It's Tuesday, August 19 and the Rangers (62-63) are in Kansas City to take on the Royals (63-61).
-Merrill Kelly is slated to take the mound for Texas against Seth Lugo for Kansas City.
+It's Monday, August 25 and the Pirates (57-74) are in St. Louis to take on the Cardinals (64-67).
+Johan Oviedo is slated to take the mound for Pittsburgh against Michael McGreevy for St. Louis.

 Let's dive into the matchup and find a sweat or two.
 We’ve got all the info and analysis you need to know ahead of the game, including the latest info on how to catch first pitch, odds, recent team performance, player stats, and of course, our predictions, picks & best bets for the game from our modeling tools and staff of experts.